+In the 1600s, Swedes and Finns traveling up the Delaware River were the first European inhabitants of the Tacony Creek Valley, while Germans fleeing religious persecution settled in the western portion of the watershed in what is now Germantown.
 In 1664, the land that is now southeastern Pennsylvania was surrendered to the English by the Dutch.
 In 1681, King Charles II of England granted William Penn 40,000 acres of land in the Delaware Valley as repayment for a debt owed to Penn’s father.
-The entire Tookany/Tacony-Frankford watershed lies within the area of this land grant.
-With the establishment of Penn’s colony, English settlers flocked to the region, establishing homesteads, plantations and towns.
+The entire TTF watershed lies within the area of this land grant.
+With the establishment of Penn’s colony, English settlers flocked to the region, establishing homesteads and towns.